-Another flagship title is Yakuza: Like a Dragon, a series that’s been a PlayStation mainstay since its inception – but it’s now hopped into Microsoft’s open arms.
-With the PS5 version set to release in March 2021, this is the only way to experience the 7th instalment on next-gen hardware.
+Another flagship title is Yakuza: Like a Dragon, a series that’s been a PlayStation mainstay since its inception – but it’s now hopped into Microsoft’s open arms too.
 The eccentric RPG can be played in two modes, one that prioritises performance, and another that amps up the visuals to unprecedented levels.
-You can find screenshots comparing the two below.

 Given its status as a turn-based RPG, the majority of my playthrough was spent at 4K/30fps, happy with the lower level of performance so the luscious cities of Yokohama and Kamurocho could really shine.
 But if you’d rather play at 60fps at 1440p, the option is there, and it marks the first time the engine has achieved such a benchmark on console.

 The reflections of streetlights in shallow puddles possess a luminescence on Series X that’s lacking in older consoles, while the increased resolution allows characters and buildings to pop with flair.
 Aliasing and jagged edges are vastly reduced on both modes, showing that serious effort has gone into making Yakuza shine.